Encryptioncode/graphic-website/README.md

 # graphic-website
 Graphic website of Encryption code, with a lot of animating and fading content which is operated by scrolling

-It is supposed to end up similar to the apple website
+It is supposed to be similar to the apple website
 - scroll controlled animation and content

 ## Check out what's done